stevenknox/AspNetWebCLI/README.md

-# AspNetWebCLI
+# AspNet Web CLI

 ##Summary
-Web CLI tool for Asp.Net Core using JQuery Terminal and SignalR
+Web CLI tool for Asp.Net Core using JQuery Terminal and SignalR.
+Pass commands to .Net Core backend for processing with realtime updates pushed back to the terminal client.
+Source includes 'ping' command however can easily be extended to handle other commands and tasks.

 ##Demo
 [Click here for video](https://cdn.whole.school/videos/WebCLI.mp4)